Truphone/connect-api-docs/docs/_sources/environments.md.txt

 The Staging environment was initially intended for development and integration purposes.
 It is a copy of the production environment but it doesn't share any resource.
 This environment is currently considered in deprecation stage.
 We will maintain it up and running for a period of time in order to allow a smooth transition to Pre-Production.

  - Staging environment is isolated and therefore data such as user and product ids will change from one environment to the other.
  - Resources are Recycled in order to optimise usage and reduce storage needs of the environment.
-As such, every day at 4am GMT the system will clean all resources which have not been used for two or more days.
+As such, every day at 4am GMT the system will clean all resources which have not been used for 24 hours.